rallek/oldtimer-ig-osnabrueck.de/generatedModules/DownloadModule/zclassic/DownloadModule/Resources/docs/install.md

 # INSTALLATION INSTRUCTIONS

-1. Copy RKDownloadModule into your modules directory.
-Afterwards you should have a folder named `modules/RK/DownloadModule/Resources`.
+1. Copy RKDownLoadModule into your modules directory.
+Afterwards you should have a folder named `modules/RK/DownLoadModule/Resources`.
-2. Initialize and activate RKDownloadModule in the modules administration.
+2. Initialize and activate RKDownLoadModule in the modules administration.
-3. Move or copy the directory `Resources/userdata/RKDownloadModule/` to `/userdata/RKDownloadModule/`.
+3. Move or copy the directory `Resources/userdata/RKDownLoadModule/` to `/userdata/RKDownLoadModule/`.
    Note this step is optional as the install process can create these folders, too.
-4. Make the directory `/userdata/RKDownloadModule/` writable including all sub folders.
+4. Make the directory `/userdata/RKDownLoadModule/` writable including all sub folders.

 For questions and other remarks visit our homepage http://oldtimer-ig-osnabrueck.de.